skip to content

 Father, Dear Father • Nov 27th 1987

-Romans – The Play Part 6
+Romans – The Play Part 6 – Abba Father: Understanding Sonship, the Holy Spirit, and Romans 8

 I feel that there’s no one in this room weaker than I am as a Christian.
 I don’t think there’s anybody in this room who blows it more than I do, and I doubt that there are many of you who can get down any lower than I can when I blow it.”
 And it seems as though a large part of my blowing it is done right before a meeting.
 But I have never once come in and said, “Let’s just—can’t do it tonight, saints.”
 Now, I don’t know why I’ve never done that.
 You don’t know how many hundreds of times I’ve been tempted to.
 You don’t know how many times I’ve gotten up to go do that very thing right in front of y’all, but I can tell you this: to His honor, to His glory, and to His praise, He lives in me.
 And He’s still calling me a Son of the Living God.